Vaccine Therapy for Cancer: The Basics

 Another viral therapy approved for use is called talimogene laherparepvec and it is used in the treatment of melanoma that can't be removed with surgery.
 The drug is a weakened form of Herpes Simplex Virus Type 1.
 The medication is injected directly into the melanoma tumor on the skin or in a lymph node.
 This makes the cancer cells to burst and die.
 This medication has not been shown to improve overall survival.

 Cancer vaccines remain an important and growing area of cancer research.
-A number of phase III trials are currently underway to further evaluate the effectiveness of these vaccines in improving outcomes for patients.
+A number of trials are being done to test these vaccines.
 A number of key questions and areas of research remain.
 We are still quite a ways away from incorporating cancer vaccines into the routine care of cancer patients.
-Nevertheless, the possibility of using the body's own immune system to destroy cancer cells remains an appealing possibility and results of early trials are promising.
+The possibility of using the body's own immune system to destroy cancer cells remains an appealing possibility and results of early trials are promising.
 Research into new ways of treating cancer, such as cancer vaccines, remains an important part of the search for a cure.